Skip to main content

-Producers who elect to enroll base acres in the Agriculture Risk Coverage (ARC) program cannot also purchase SCO for the same crop on the same farm.
-STAX is available only to upland cotton producers, who may also purchase SCO policies, but not for the same acres they have covered with STAX.
-Producers who enroll seed cotton base acres on a given farm under the Price Loss Coverage (PLC) or ARC programs are not eligible to purchase STAX for any upland cotton acres on that farm.
+Participation in some crop insurance plans has been limited by participation choices in other programs.
+Prior to OBBBA, producers who elected to enroll base acres in the Agriculture Risk Coverage (ARC) program were not allowed to purchase SCO for the same crop on the same farm.
+However, OBBBA eliminated this restriction.
+There are also limitations on STAX enrollment.
+STAX is available only to upland cotton producers.
+Producers who enroll seed cotton-base acres (on a given farm under the Price Loss Coverage (PLC) or ARC programs) are not eligible to purchase STAX for any upland cotton acres on that farm.

 Benefits under the Federal crop insurance program are not subject to the eligibility and payment limitations that govern Title I crop commodity programs.